nishantvarma/resources/README.md

 A curated list of resources for computer science, mathematics, physics enthusiasts.
+See [tree](tree.txt) for a more comprehensive list.

 ### Learning Technique